google/blockly/demos/mobile/android/README.md

 and workspace files.
 This should accommodate almost all applications.

-This does mean loading your own block definitions and generators will involve editing the HTML, adding you own `&lt;script&gt;` tag, and possibly removing the `blocks_compressed.js` if you do not use any standard blocks.
+This does mean loading your own block definitions and generators will involve editing the HTML, adding you own `<script>` tag, and possibly removing the `blocks_compressed.js` if you do not use any standard blocks.

 ### Connecting a Developer Console